prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_demuxer_new_branch_add_many(const wchar_t* name, const wchar_t** branches);
 ```
-The constructor creates a uniquely named Demuxer Tee and adds a list of brances to it.
+The constructor creates a uniquely named Demuxer Tee and adds a list of branches to it.
 Construction will fail if the name is currently in use.

 **Parameters**
 * `name` - [in] unique name for the Demuxer to create.